superlinked/VectorHub/docs/use_cases/social_media_retrieval.md

         return embdedded_queries
 ```

-Notice that we have multiple query chunks if the query is too large.
-That is not an issue.
-We can query Qdrant with each chunk and merge the results.
-It is even better, as we can search posts of interest in multiple areas in the embedded posts vector space.
+In cases where the query is too large, the query is divided into multiple smaller query chunks.
+We can allay concerns about losing context or meaning, since we can query Qdrant with each chunk and merge the results.
+Moreover, chunking can even enhance our search, by broadening it to include posts in more areas of the embedded posts vector space.
+In essence, it permits more comprehensive coverage of the vector space, potentially leading to more relevant and diverse results.

 ### 5.2.
 Plain retrieval

 After we preprocess the query, the retrieval step is straightforward.
-We must map every embedded query to a Qdrant `SearchRequest` object and call the `search_batch()` method on top of our LinkedIn posts collection.
+We map every embedded query to a Qdrant `SearchRequest` object and call the `search_batch()` method on top of our LinkedIn posts collection.

-As we can end up with multiple queries (as we chunk the query if it's too long), when we merge all the retrieved posts, we must eliminate possible duplicates by adding all the items to a unique set based on their `chunk_id.`
+Because we chunk queries that are too long into multiple queries, when we merge all the retrieved posts, we must eliminate possible duplicates by adding all the items to a unique set based on their `chunk_id.`

-We will go into the `rerank` aspects of the method in just a second!

-Now, let's call our `QdrantVectorDBRetriever` class and see how it works:
+We go into the `rerank` aspects of the method in just a second!
+First, let's call our `QdrantVectorDBRetriever` class and see how it works:

 ```python
 vector_db_retriever = QdrantVectorDBRetriever(embedding_model=EmbeddingModelSingleton(), vector_db_client=build_qdrant_client())